The workplace is one of the most common places where discrimination occurs. In 2017, over...

 Despite our modern society where slavery and discrimination have been outlawed as against humanity, decency and public policy, discrimination at work still persists.
 In the US, specifically in California, laws are enacted to protect employees against any form of discrimination and provide penalties for violators.
-Under the Americans with Disabilities Act (ADA) and California Fair Employment and Housing Act (FEHA) employers are prohibited from subjecting their employees with disabilities to any form of discrimination, harassment, and retaliation.
+Under the Americans with Disabilities Act (ADA) and California Fair Employment and Housing Act (FEHA) employers are prohibited from subjecting their employees with disabilities to any form of workplace retaliation, harassment and discrimination.

 Aside from the negative covenant of not harassing or discriminating against qualified employees with disability, employers are mandated to follow the positive covenant of providing reasonable accommodations to disabled employees so that they could perform their duties and tasks seamlessly and without undue risk to their health and well-being.

 As a disabled employee, you have the right to seek damages and redress of grievances against your erring employer.
 If you are a victim of discrimination, you can file a claim for actual damages ranging from unpaid wages and benefits to obtaining compensation for your pain and suffering and other losses.

 However, never claim your remuneration on your own because you will definitely be faced by adjusters or even defense lawyers who are adept at protecting their clients from law suit or claims.
-Hence, the only thing you can do is seek legal help from employment and labor law attorneys who can protect your rights and get the maximum compensation you deserve.
+Hence, the only thing you can do is seek legal help from los angeles employment discrimination lawyers who can protect your rights and get the maximum compensation you deserve.